missycoder/REACT-Hands-On/readme.md

 npx create-react-app foobar
 ```

+# How to Install React Router DOM
+`npm install react-router-dom`

 # Setting up Hot Reload for Gitpod
 1. Create an `.env` file in the same directory as the `package.json`
 2. In the `.env` file, we put in: